 For complaints that cannot be resolved between Golder and the complainant, Golder will resolve the dispute according to local law; for example, in Europe we are committed to cooperating with the European data protection authorities or their authorized representatives.

 4.8 Limitations on Application of Principles

-Adherence by Golder to these principles may be limited (a) to the extent required or permitted by law or legal process, such as to respond to or investigate a legal or ethical obligation or request or pursuant to court orders, subpoenas, interrogatories or similar directive carrying the force of law; and (b) to the extent expressly permitted by an applicable law, rule or regulation.
+Adherence by Golder to these principles may be limited (a) to the extent required or permitted by law or legal process, such as an obligation to respond to or investigate a legal or ethical matter or request or pursuant to court orders, subpoenas, interrogatories or a similar directive carrying the force of law; and (b) to the extent expressly permitted by an applicable law, rule or regulation.

 5. EU-U.S. PRIVACY SHIELD

-This Section 5 applies to Golder’s participation in and certification under the EU-U.S. Privacy Shield Framework (the “Privacy Shield Framework”) and governs Golder’s sharing of Personal Data of Covered Persons residing in the European Economic Area (“EEA”) with Golder entities operating in the United States (“Golder U.S. Entities”) including, without limitation, Enterra Holdings Ltd. (EHL).
+This Section 5 applies to Golder’s participation in and certification under the EU-U.S. Privacy Shield Framework (the “Privacy Shield Framework”) and governs Golder’s sharing of Personal Data of Covered Persons residing in the European Economic Area (“EEA”) with Golder entities operating in the United States (“Golder U.S. Entities”).
 The provisions of this Section 5 may cover data privacy concepts covered also in Section 4.
 In the event of an inconsistency between a provision in this Section 5 and a provision in Section 4, as it applies to Golder’s obligations under the Privacy Shield Framework, the provisions of this Section 5 shall govern.